bisdn/bisdn.github.io/limitations_and_known_issues.md

 # Limitations

+## Some Forward Error Correction (FEC) modes may be unavailable

+Depending on the switch ASIC used, some FEC modes may be unavailable to configure:

+- Helix 4 based switches like Accton AS4610 only support Base-R on their 20G ports.
+- Trident II+ based switches like the Agema AG7648 only support Base-R.
+- Tomahawk based switches like the Agema AG5648 (non V1) only support Base-R on 25G ports.
+RS support is limited to 100G ports.
+Tomahawk+ based switches like the Agema AG5648V1 does not have this limitation.

 ## No VxLAN support on Accton AS4610
 The Broadcom Switch ASIC used in Accton AS4610 does not support VxLAN.